davidbradway/nightlighttreebright/README.md

 ### Headers for breadboarding

-These pins breakout the power and control signal of the tree.
+These pins break out the power and control signal of the tree.
 You can mount the tree on a breadboard with the help of these pins.
 This will allow you to connect different hardware to your tree, daisy chain multiple trees, add more LEDs or even control it with other microcontrollers.

 |PIN     |DESCRIPTION|
 |:-------|:----------|